adrianbenavides/cardano-state-viz/README.md

 ### TUI Views

-The TUI has five different views you can switch between:
+The TUI has six different views you can switch between:

 1. **Graph Overview** - List of all states sorted by block/slot
 2. **State Detail** - Detailed view of selected state with transitions
 3. **Transaction List** - All transactions affecting the contract
 4. **Datum Inspector** - Hex and decoded views of datum data
+5. **Pattern Analysis** - Analysis of the contract's state machine structure
-5. **Help** - Keyboard shortcuts and legend
+6. **Help** - Keyboard shortcuts and legend

 ### Keyboard Shortcuts

 #### Navigation

 - `↑/↓` - Navigate through items (context-aware)
-- `Enter` - Open detail view
+- `Enter` - Open detail view (from lists)
-- `Esc` - Return to graph overview
+- `Esc` - Go back to previous view

 #### View Switching